OldGnuts/Terrain3D_Layer_Tool/README.md

 ### 4. The Macro-Pipeline (`TerrainUpdateProcessor`)
 Once individual layer masks are generated, the Processor blends them into the final Region Data via a 6-phase pass:

-1.  **Height Mask Phase:** Generates influence masks for dirty height layers.
+1.  **Height Layer Phase:** Generates influence masks for dirty height layers.
 2.  **Height Composite Phase:** Blends valid height masks into the **Region Heightmap (R32F)** using the layer's operation (Add/Subtract/Multiply).
-3.  **Texture Mask Phase:** Generates masks for texture layers.
+3.  **Texture Layer Phase:** Generates masks for texture layers.
 Crucially, this phase can read the *result* of Phase 2 to apply topological rules (Slope/Concavity).
 4.  **Texture Composite Phase:** Blends Texture IDs into the **Region Control Map (R32UI)** using bitwise operations.
-5.  **Feature Mask Phase:** Calculates geometry for complex features (Paths).
+5.  **Feature Layer Phase:** Calculates geometry for complex features (IE: Paths, object placement with terrain data modifications).
+6.  ** - The purpose of the feature layers is to provide the edge case layer, some layers may place a building and need to modify height and texturing, or paths which have the same requirements.
+Future considerations are placing leaves on the ground, particle effects, and other object placement tasks which require reading and writing both height and texture data.
-6.  **Feature Application Phase:** Applies final modifications to both height and control maps.
+7.  **Feature Application Phase:** Applies final modifications to both height and control maps.

 ### 5. Synchronization & Output
 1.  **GPU Sync:** The `AsyncGpuTaskManager` calls `RenderingDevice.Sync()`, blocking briefly to ensure all compute operations are finished.